edmistond/dedmiston_11ty/post/2024/windows-live-captions.md

 [^1]: I started working on notes for this review back in December.
 Since then, I've enabled Discord's attentuation feature which reduces the audio of other applications when people are talking to make the voice chat more prominent, which seems to further improve accuracy.

 [^2]: If you recognize this phrase, congratulations: you are old enough to remember when Dennis Miller was funny.

+[^3]: From some quick Googling, it's ambiguous whether a transcription of a recording falls under the same one vs two party consent laws an actual recording does... definitely getting into "consult a lawyer if you're genuinely concerned" territory.

+[^4]: I believe Dr. Ian Malcolm put it best: ["I'm simply saying that life, uh... finds a way."](https://www.imdb.com/title/tt0107290/quotes/?item=qt0463040)